1901 Maidstone by-election

-The 1901 Maidstone by-election was a by-election held in England on 1 March 1901 for the House of Commons constituency of Maidstone in Kent.
+The 1901 Maidstone by-election was a by-election held in England on 1 March 1901 for the UK House of Commons constituency of Maidstone in Kent.

 Vacancy

 The by-election was caused by the declaration that the result of the contest in Maidstone at the general election of 1900 was void.
 This decision was made by Mr Justice Kennedy and Mr Justice Channel sitting at the sessions house in Maidstone on hearing an election petition from the defeated Conservative candidate, Fiennes Cornwallis who was Member of Parliament (MP) for Maidstone from 1885 to 1895 and then again from 1898 to 1900.
 The judges held that there was evidence of bribery of electors by agents acting for Sir John Barker, the Liberal candidate who had won the seat from Cornwallis by 38 votes.

 Candidates

 On 15 February, the Liberals selected as their candidate Sir Francis Evans.
 Evans had been Liberal MP for Southampton from 1888 to 1892 and 1896–1900.
 He was 60 years old and had made his career in banking before entering Parliament.
 He also had substantial interests in the insurance and transport industries.

 The Conservatives first hoped that Cornwallis might be persuaded to stand again, but he did not wish to put his name forward and they chose instead Sir Thomas Milvain, KC, the former MP for Durham and a barrister, having been called to the bar at the Middle Temple in 1869.